 “Exactly Like You.”
-Lyrics by Dorothy Fields, music by Jimmy McHugh (1930).
-Recorded in London c. mid-August 1930 by Elsie Carlisle (under the musical direction of Jay Wilbur).
-Imperial 2318.
+Words by Dorothy Fields, music by Jimmy McHugh (1930).
+Recorded in London c. mid-August 1930 by Elsie Carlisle under the musical direction of Jay Wilbur.
+Imperial 2318 mx.
+5448-2.

 Personnel: Jay Wilbur dir. / Jack Miranda-cl / Eric Siday-vn / Harry Jacobson-p-cel / Len Fillis-g / sb